movestore/spatial-limit/README.md

-# Choose Individuals Within A Selected Area
-# crop data to a selected area
-# selection of individuals that fall in a selected arae
-# subset data to a user defined area
+# Select Tracks by Space Use
 MoveApps

-Github repository:
+Github repository: *github.com/movestore/spatial-limit*

 ## Description
-select the individuals that fall within an area defined by the user
+Select interactively the tracks of individuals that use area defined by the user.

 ## Documentation
-This app enables to subset the data based on a user defined area.
-The user can draw a rectangle/polygon/circle?, and all individuals that fall within the drawn area will be selected.
-The tracks will not be "cut of", as the entire trajectory of the individuals will be selected (event though parts may fall outside the drawn polygon).
+This highly interactive App allows the selection of (complete) tracks that pass through or use a defined area by point-clicking.
+Select either a rectangular area or a line-polygon.
+The tracks will not be "cut of", as the entire trajectories of the individuals will be selected (event though parts may fall outside the drawn polygon).

+At selection of the option, the tracks can be pre-thinned.
+The resulting (set of) track(s) is transferred to the next App or can be downloaded as output .rds.

 ### Input data